 Generally, I recommend you start with a free option and then upgrade to something down the road if you deem it necessary.

 That said, if you really want to know, here’s what I recommend for both the free and paid options.

 As far as free goal trackers tools go, I recommend the following:

-- Start with our post on how to set goals to gain an understanding of the goal setting process
+- Start with my post on how to set goals to gain an understanding of the goal setting process

 - Then get Google Docs so that you can start keeping track of your goals

-- From there, sign up for our free bootcamp so that you can start being more effective with your time
+- From there, sign up for my free newsletter so that you can start being more effective with your time

-- Bonus: You can also check out our post on how to be productive
+- Bonus: You can also check out my post on how to be productive